-A. Population Specific Service Definition and Required Components
+A. Adolescent Population Specific Service Definition and Required Components

-Medically Monitored High-Intensity Inpatient Services (ASAM Level 3.7) - Adolescent is an organized service delivered by clinical and support staff in a 24-hour facility providing professionally directed evaluation, observation, medical monitoring, and addiction treatment.
+Medically Monitored High-Intensity Inpatient Services-ASAM Criteria, Third Edition, Level 3.7 Adolescent is an organized service delivered by clinical and support staff in a 24-hour facility.
+This service provides professionally directed evaluation, observation, medical monitoring, and addiction treatment.
 Services are delivered under a defined set of licensed professional approved policies and protocols.
-This level of care is for an adolescent beneficiary experiencing impaired functioning in dimensions one, two, or three.
+This level of care is for an adolescent beneficiary aged 12 to 17 who is experiencing impaired functioning in dimensions one, two, or three.
 These impairments may include co-occurring psychiatric disorders (such as depressive disorders, bipolar disorders, and attention deficit hyperactivity disorder) or symptoms (such as hypomania, severe lability, mood dysregulation, disorganization or impulsiveness, or aggressive behaviors).

 Medically Monitored High-Intensity Inpatient Service - Adolescent programs operate under protocols for the management of medical or behavioral health emergencies.
-Programs are staffed by an interdisciplinary team (including physicians, nurses, addiction counselors, and behavioral health specialists), who are able to assess and treat the beneficiary and obtain and interpret information regarding the beneficiary's psychiatric and substance use disorders.
+Programs are staffed by an interdisciplinary team that includes physicians, nurses, addiction counselors, and behavioral health specialists.
+This team is who are able to assess and treat the beneficiary and obtain and interpret information regarding the beneficiary's psychiatric and substance use disorders.

-Support systems must include physician monitoring, nursing care and observation, available based on clinical judgment.
+Support systems This service must include physician monitoring, nursing care and observation, available based on clinical judgment.
 A physician shall be available to assess the adolescent in person within 24 hours of admission, and thereafter as medically necessary.
-Nursing staff shall conduct an alcohol or other drug-focused nursing assessment at the time of admission and are responsible for monitoring the beneficiary's progress and medication administration.
-Support systems must also have the availability of specialized medical consultation; ability to arrange for appropriate medical procedures, including indicated laboratory and toxicology testing; and the ability to arrange for appropriate medical and psychiatric treatment through consultation, referral, and direct affiliations with other levels of care to effectively facilitate the beneficiary's transition into ongoing treatment and recovery.
+Nursing staff A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
+The RN is and are responsible for monitoring the beneficiary's progress and medication administration.

+Support systems This service must also include: have

+- a. the availability of specialized medical consultation; - b. the ability to arrange for appropriate medical procedures, including indicated laboratory and toxicology testing; - c. the ability to arrange for appropriate medical and psychiatric treatment through consultation, referral; and - d. direct affiliations with other levels of care to effectively facilitate the beneficiary's transition into ongoing treatment and recovery.

 An interdisciplinary team provides daily clinical services to assess and address the adolescent's withdrawal status and service needs.
+Clinical services include:

-Clinical services include nursing or medical monitoring, pharmacologic therapies as needed, individual and group therapy specific to withdrawal, and withdrawal support.
+- a. nursing or medical monitoring;

+- b. pharmacologic therapies as needed;

+- c. individual and group therapy specific to withdrawal; and

+- d. withdrawal support.

 Assessment and treatment planning for a beneficiary experiencing withdrawal must include:

-- a. an initial withdrawal assessment within 24 hours of admission, or earlier if clinically warranted: - b. daily nursing withdrawal monitoring assessments and continuous availability of nursing evaluations; and - c. daily availability of medical evaluation, with continuous on-call coverage.
+a. an initial withdrawal assessment within 24 hours of admission, or earlier if clinically warranted;

+- b. daily nursing withdrawal monitoring assessments and continuous availability of nursing evaluations; and - c. daily availability of medical evaluation, with continuous on-call coverage.